How Nature Creates Green Jobs—If We Listen

 Resilience isn’t just about the buildings themselves or the products in them, however.
 It’s about how those buildings allow the people they serve to respond to crisis and heal from it.

-Resilience is going to require a multi-faceted approach, and the presentations at Biomimicy 2016 (see the recap video available at the conference’s homepage) reflected that.
+Resilience is going to require a multi-faceted approach, and the presentations at Biomimicry 2016 (see the recap video available at the conference’s homepage) reflected that.
 The short talks approached the topic from economic, building science, architecture, and social perspectives.

 It turns out that designers in all industries are looking to nature for answers for all sorts of problems.